 In 1969 Peter was appointed Chaplain at Timbertop (Geelong Grammar School).
-He went back to England for further study in 1974.
-There he left a great impression on two students at St John’s College, Oxford.
-The future Prime Minister, Tony Blair was spellbound from the time he first encountered Peter.
-And Geoffrey Gallop, a Rhodes scholar, (Premier of WA 2000-06), who was part of the same circle at Oxford, found his life, faith and politics influenced by the larrikin vicar’s take on Christianity and its daily application to solving human problems.
+In 1974 Peter went back to England for further study.
+At St John’s College, Oxford he became friends with the future British Prime Minister Tony Blair, and Geoffrey Gallop, a Rhodes Scholar, (Premier of WA 2000 to 2006).
+Tony Blair was part of the same circle and found his life, faith and politics influenced by the larrikin vicar’s take on Christianity and its daily application to solving human problems.

 In 1975 Peter returned to Timbertop in the dual role of Chaplain and Principal, a role he held for eight years.
 During this time he oversaw the introduction of

-He was also Master of St Mark’s College in the University of Adelaide, Dean of International House, Melbourne University, Master of the residential accommodation at Deakin University.
+co-education to the campus.
+Peter was Master of St Mark’s College (University of Adelaide), Dean of International House, Melbourne University and Master of the residential accommodation at Deakin University.

-The year after Blair became Labour leader he spent his first Christmas outside Britain at the Thomson’s farm near Mansfield in Victoria’s high country.
-As Peter later said, “Things were happening for Tony and I wanted to be part of it.”
-So in 1996 he moved to Britain and became vicar of St Luke’s, West Holloway and in 1997, Tony became Prime Minister.
+The year after Tony Blair became Labour leader he spent Christmas at the Thomson’s farm near Mansfield.
+Peter later said, “Things were happening for Tony, and I wanted to be part of it.”
+So in 1996 he moved to Britain and became Vicar of St Luke’s, West Holloway and in 1997, Tony became Prime Minister.

 Tony Blair acknowledged Peter in a video message shown at the Hall of Fame induction dinner as ‘simply the most influential and important person in my life’.